9 Real Estate Prospecting Letter Templates for Lead Outreach

 However, I’d love to extend a hand if you have questions about the process at any point.
 I know that you want to do the best thing for yourself and your family, and that’s what I want for you too.
 There are a lot of things to consider, like disclosures, buyer financing, marketing, and pricing, so it’s important to have support when questions inevitably come up.

 I love to help people buy and sell their homes and move their families closer to their goals.
-Whether you just need someone to consult with questions or you’d like to see real numbers about your profits with or without an agent, I’m here for you—no obligation.
+Whether you just need someone to consult with questions or you’d like to see profit projections, I’m here for you—no obligation.

 Sincerely,